 California has an ambitious goal of doubling energy efficiency by 2030.
 At the same time, public agencies need resources to improve their aging buildings and infrastructure and contribute to statewide efficiency goals.
-Most existing energy efficiency programs require bringing facilities above Title 24 standards, which can deter public agencies from acting due to financial constraints.
-This leaves below-code facilities with the largest energy efficiency opportunities “stranded.”
+Existing energy efficiency programs require bringing facilities above Title 24 standards, which can deter public agencies from acting due to financial constraints and leave below-code facilities with the largest energy efficiency opportunities “stranded.”

-SoCalREN addresses this challenge by providing comprehensive support for any energy project with 10% or more potential energy savings over their site’s baseline energy usage.
-SoCalREN uses normalized metered energy consumption (NMEC) to measure energy savings at the meter, unlocking project opportunities that aren’t eligible for traditional incentive programs.
+SoCalREN addresses this challenge by providing comprehensive support for any energy efficiency project with 10% or more potential energy savings over their site’s baseline energy usage.
+SoCalREN uses normalized metered energy consumption (NMEC) to measure energy savings at the meter, unlocking energy efficiency project opportunities that aren’t eligible for traditional incentive programs.
 This comprehensive approach reduces the complexity of multi-measure projects, allowing for deeper savings with speedier project completion.
-In addition to these services, agencies can also apply for SoCalREN cash incentives to bring their energy projects within financial reach.
+In addition to these services, SoCalREN also offers cash incentives to bring their energy projects within financial reach.

 - Access SoCalREN’s technical services, including energy savings evaluation, project scoping, financing support, project management, and other resources.

 - Get post-construction data insights.
 SoCalREN will track energy savings after construction is completed on your energy efficiency project with recurring savings reports.

 - Get SoCalREN cash incentives to boost project financials.
 SoCalREN offers incentives based on the greenhouse gas emissions reductions from your energy efficiency project.
 The more your project cuts greenhouse gases, the more incentives you will earn!